Multidimensional Scaling for Big Data

 \subsection{Design of the simulation}

-Different experiments are conducted in order to answer the previous questions.
-At each experiment, data matrices $\mathcal{X}$ of dimension $n \times k$ are generated, which rows are considered to be the individuals in the data set.
-Euclidean distances between rows of $\mathcal{X}$ are used throughout the study.
-Several scenarios are explored, taking into account different factors:
+Different experiments {were} conducted in order to answer the previous questions.
+At each experiment, data matrices $\mathcal{Y}$ of dimension $n \times k$ {were} generated, which rows {were} considered to be the individuals in the data set.
+Euclidean distances between rows of $\mathcal{Y}$ {were} used throughout the study.
+Several scenarios {were} explored, taking into account different factors: